paulinho-16/MEIC-ASSO/docs/authentication.md

 #### Context

 When exchanging information with a client, our server needs to be able to keep state information.
-Because HTTP is a stateless protocol, we need to use tokens to be able to improve the user experience, allowing a client to stay logged in without having to keep sending their credentials.
-In our case, the token will be sent in the Authorization Header.
+As HTTP is a stateless protocol, we need to use tokens to be able to improve the user experience, allowing a client to stay logged in without having to keep sending his credentials.
+In our case, the token will be sent in the Authorization Header or in a cookie.

 #### Mapping

 ![](https://i.imgur.com/7AImErP.png)

-A client makes a request with a token to the server.
-The server uses the token to obtain the current state of the session and responds to the request accordingly.
+A client, upon logging in, receives a Json Web Token which he must then send to the server on every request that requires authentication by adding it to the Authorization Header or by using the cookie that is set by the server.
+The server uses the token to obtain the current state of the session, identify the user and responds to the request accordingly.

 #### Consequences

 ##### Pros

-- By using a token to keep session state, we only need to validate the token in each request instead of having to check the credentials;
+- By using a token to keep the session state, we only need to validate the token in each request instead of having to check the credentials;
-- Like previously mentioned, this allows a user to stay logged in without having to send their credentials in every request, improving usability;
+- Like previously mentioned, this allows a user to stay logged in without having to send his credentials in every request, improving usability;
-- This approach allows us to have a stateless server, by having a stateless server, it becomes easier to implement a distributed system, since any node in the cluster will be able to respond to a request instead of only the one that has the state information;
-- A stateless server also improves failover resiliency since a user's sesssion data will not be lost if a failure occurs.

 ##### Cons